satybald/bgbenchmarking/README.md

-bgbenchmarkign
+BG Benchmarking Scripts
 ==============

-Benchmarking Mongo with BGClient
+Benchmarking Mongo with BGClient on shards